 Look for containers at the store or farmers market without stains, moisture or mold.
 Berries should be firm, plump and dry.
 Strawberries don't ripen after harvest, so stay away from green or yellow ones.
-Steer away from blueberries that are green or blackberries that are red.
+Avoid blueberries that are green or blackberries that are red.
 Raspberries come in a variety of colors; make sure the ones you buy have the right color.
 For more fun, take your kids berry picking or grow berries at home.
 When buying frozen berries, shake the bag first.
 A big lump is a sign of defrost.

 How to Store